julien-wagentrutz/itw-frontend/README.md

 How much time did you spend on this test?

++ I spent about 4 hours on it, it has a fair amount of React knowledge that I didn't have

 Can you explain the technical choice you made for the CSS and JavaScript?

+ + For the management of routes and authentication, I installed react-router-dom.
+The management of the user as a session is managed with the localStorage.
+I didn't use sass because the project was small and I optimized using pseudo-class / pseudo-elements

 If you had more time to spend on the test, what would you like to add to your solution?

+ + I would add more security on the form (password hash, injection).
+Better design for the admin page and homepage.

 ## Submission